 Customer traffic is down impacting sales of marine products, new and used vehicles whilst rental bookings (AVIS) have declined significantly due to the cessation of international flights.
-Due to regional lockdowns to Suva and Lautoka, premises were closed for specific periods within April 2020.
+Due to regional lockdowns to Suva and Lautoka, premises were closed for specific periods within April 2021 and May 2021 and heightened uncertainty for June 2021.
 TTSSL is reviewing current and planned capital expenditure and intend to deliver further expense savings from initial plans.